From: CA, United States

 Bob Thomas Bio

-His second CD, “Late at Night”, released in November 2011, contains several catchy and easy to listen to songs.
-Written in the dusk hours on his back porch, the tune “Late at Night” describes his musical process.
-“The Cowboy” describes the double tough life that cowboys endured while riding on the Chisholm Trail.
-In the song “Charley”, Bob recalls his introduction to the Zuni culture and a conversation he once had with a Zuni Indian.
-The often requested “My War” relates the story of a young soldier just returning from the war in Iraq.
+His second CD, “Late at Night”, released in November 2011 features the award winning song “The Cowboy” which describes the double tough life that cowboys endured while riding on the Chisholm Trail.
+The song makes the point that getting to the top of the mountain is not always the prize, it’s the climb.
+“Charley” recounts a conversation he had with a friend who was a Zuni Indian.
 Al Krtil of Sudzin Country / Early Morning Trails WRSU-FM New Brunswick, New Jersey said “Bob Thomas’ latest album “Late At Night” is a welcome addition to “Early Morning Trails”…favorites include “The Cowboy Palace”, “Charley” and “The Cowboy”.
+The third song in his Iraq trilogy “My War” ends the story of a soldier just returned from the Iraq war and the problems of retuning.